Kuala Lumpur Sentral station: KL Sentral Monorail station

 The monorail station is also equipped with new ticket vending machines, ticketing gates as well as a new Customer Service Office.
 Tactile paving for the visually impaired is also provided beginning from NU Sentral.
 The completion of the overhead bridge now enables customers to travel between KL Sentral and the monorail station safely and conveniently.

-The station uses the Spanish solution, having one rail line with a platform on each side, for passengers embarking and disembarking the train separately.
+The station uses the Spanish solution platforms, having one track with a platform on each side, for passengers embarking and disembarking the train separately.

 Before NU Sentral was built, passengers who wanted to move from the monorail station to Stesen Sentral and vice versa had to walk through the busy Jalan Tun Sambanthan.

-The monorail and LRT stations are not the interchange station or out-of-station interchange stations.
-The commuter will be charged 2 single-way journey fares instead of integrated fares whenever using these connecting stations.
+The monorail and LRT stations do not provide an out-of-station interchange despite being part of the same Rapid KL system.
+Passengers will be charged two single-way journey fares instead of integrated fares whenever using these connecting stations.